ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 ### Enable Multi-stage pipelines preview feature

-To use a YAML Pipeline that can deploy to an Environment, you'll need to enable the 'Multi-stage pipelines' preview feature.
+To use a YAML pipeline that can deploy to an Environment, you'll need to enable the 'Multi-stage pipelines' preview feature.

 Open the 'User settings' menu in the top right corner and choose 'Preview features'.